 The essential amino acid profile of soy is the most “complete,” plant protein, meaning the closest to animal protein, as it is the amino acid profile of animal protein that sparks IGF-1 production.

-It is when soy is processed and concentrated as “isolated” soy protein, that it can have similar negative hormonal effects to animal proteins, which does not occur with more natural forms of soy such as tofu, tempeh and soybeans.”
+It is when soy is processed and concentrated as “isolated” soy protein, that it can have similar negative hormonal effects to animal proteins, which does not occur with more natural forms of soy such as tofu, tempeh, and soybeans.”

-Eating the least process soy products such as soy milk, tofu and tempeh are great choices although I know some soy milk have some additives, I love Trader Joe’s Brand and Westsoy because they only have soybeans and water as ingredients.
+Eating the least processed soy products such as soy milk, tofu and tempeh are great choices although I know some soy milk have some additives, I love Trader Joe’s Brand and Westsoy because they only have soybeans and water as ingredients.

 I hope this helps you navigate these concerns a little better.